 3. Enable both the options over there i.e. Set time automatically & Set time zone automatically.

-4. This will adjust both Date & Time automatically.
+4. Then this will adjust both Date & Time automatically.

-4. Restart your system and try the Windows Update again.
+4. Afterwards, restart your system and try the Windows Update again.

 Hopefully, the issue would have been resolved.
 If not, try the following more steps and see if they work.

 Method 2: Windows Update Troubleshooter

 1. At First, download the troubleshooter for your respective version of windows if you do not have it.
 Here is the link.

 3. In the dialog box following the installation, afterwards, click on Windows Update and then click Next.